-When deciding whether a pupil has special educational needs, the school refers to criteria set out in Hampshire's 'SEN Support' guidance document.
+When deciding whether a pupil has special educational needs, the school refers to criteria set out in Hampshire's 'SEN Support' guidance document alongside the 'Special Educational Needs and Disabilities (SEND) Banding Framework'.
 Parents are informed if their child is included or taken off the SEN register at any point.
-The SEN Code of Practice (2015) states that pupils are only identified as SEN if they do make adequate progress once they have had all the adjustments and good quality personalised teaching.
-The SEN Code of Practice (2015) states four broad areas of SEN:
+The SEND Code of Practice (2015) states that pupils are only identified as SEND if they do make adequate progress once they have had all the adjustments and good quality personalised teaching.
+The SEND Code of Practice (2015) states four broad areas of SEND: